We believe everyone should have a safe and secure place to call home

 - The provision of housing and supportive services is critical in solving homelessness

 - People experiencing homelessness should be supported through provision of emergency aid and critical services, and development of projects and programs that encourage social inclusion, empowerment and sustainable change

 - In working to prevent people from becoming homeless

 Status: StreetSmart Australia is a Public Benevolent Institute with DGR 1.

 Tim Costello, CEO of World Vision

 Zoey Masunungure, (Treasurer), Aust Red Cross Blood Service

 Adam Milgrom – Director, Dot Point

 Matthew Rowe – (Secretary) Corporate Governance Advisor, AFIC

-Geeta Buttery – Everything Else – part time
+Geeta Buttery – mainly IT/CRM/Web stuff – part time